What’s your initial first reaction to the question, “What is a community college?”

 - Goals in college, such as an associate’s degree or certificate

-You may be required to prove that you have residency in the state where you’ve applied.
-You may need to provide proof of residence, which you can do through your parents’ (if you’re a dependent) or your
+Your child may be required to prove residency in the state.
+Your child may need to provide proof of residence through a:

 - Driver’s license